KambhampatiAdvaith/Coding-Agent/Readme.md

 - Unlimited Code Output – Get full-length, functional code instead of small snippets.
 - More Control – Modify and self-host the AI on your own servers or run locally.

-# License
-- This is absolutely free and anyone can modify it and use it without any restrictions!